 I was a bit put off by the tile thinking that was a marketing ploy for rehashed information.

-Instead, while it might not break any new ground, it focuses on simple and yet key advice that manager would do very well to listen.
+Instead, while it might not break any new ground, it focuses on simple and yet key advice that many managers would do very well to implement.